Laguna-Games/cu-os-design-docs/DAO-handover.md

 ## Overview
 This document is a central place for important CU DAO information.
 It includes details about governance processes, UNA (legal structure) information, and code repositories.

 ## Governance Process
 Listed below is a link to the CU DAO Guiding Principles that outlines processes pertaining to governance council election & responsibilities, steps needed to take a draft proposal to snapshot, etc.

 Crypto Unicorns DAO Guiding Principles - [Open Access](https://forum.cryptounicorns.fun/t/crypto-unicorns-dao-guiding-principles/6088/2)

-## Multi-Sig Nomination
-Information on how to qualify and apply to become a multi-signature (multi-sig) signer will be included here.

 ## UNA Information
 As the Crypto Unicorns DAO transitions to full community governance, we want to provide a brief explainer on the Unincorporated Nonprofit Association (UNA) structure that serves as the “legal wrapper” for the CU DAO.